jieyang815/project_dfn/Numerical simulation/ReadMe.md

 # Numerical simulation

----
+Import the geometry of discrete fiber networks to Abaqus, and analyze their mechanical behaviors.

-## Subfolders
+## Data
+Simulation results are saved in Abaqus folder:

-- **Abaqus**: simulation results exported from Abaqus, "DFN_output" is the reconstructed discrete fiber network, and "HGO output" is the homogenized fiber network using Holzapfel-Gasser-Ogden model.
+- "DFN_output" is the simulation data of the reconstructed discrete fiber network (DFN).
+- "HGO output" is the data of the homogenized fiber network using Holzapfel-Gasser-Ogden model (HGO).

-- **MATLAB code**: consists of two main algorithms and a self-defined function.

----

-### Main algorithm
+### Main scripts

-a) `myNetworkSim.m`: discretize the geometry of the fiber network and create Abaqus input file.
+`myNetworkSim.m`: discretize the geometry of the fiber network and create Abaqus input file.

-b) `SimPostprocess.m`: postprocess the simulation results to plot stress-strain curve for analysis.
+`SimPostprocess.m`: postprocess the simulation results to plot stress-strain curve for analysis.

----

-### Self-defined function
+### Self-defined functions

-- `createBeamMesh.m`: discretize the fiber segments into equi-distant elements and define the boundary condition.
+`createBeamMesh.m`: discretize the fiber segments into equi-distant elements and define the boundary condition.

----

-## Procedure for discretization
+## Proccedure
+### Discretization of the geometry and create Abaqus input file

 1. Open `myNetworkSim.m`, and then run the algorithm.
 2. Select the folder with the preprocessed geometry of the fiber network at the pop-up window, and then select the folder to save the Abaqus input file.